arontommi/VCFlat/README.md

 ## A simple package to parse VCF files to a tab delimited flat file

 The idea is to be able to flatten any [vcf](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
-It is reccomended to filter before hand but since python generators are used, it shoud not take up all the memory.
+It is recommended to filter before hand but since python generators are used, it shoud not take up all the memory.

 ### install